 What is the expected capital value of the project on completion?
-R 500 0 00.00 What is the expected yearly income or contribution to the economy that will be generated by or as a result of the project?
+R 500 00 00.00 What is the expected yearly income or contribution to the economy that will be generated by or as a result of the project?
 TBC Will the project contribute to service infrastructure?
 YES NO Is the project a public amenity?
-YES NO How many new employment opportunities will be created during the development phase? , 5 What is the expected value of the employment opportunities during the development phase?
-R 120 0 00.00 What percentage of this will accrue to previously disadvantaged individuals?
-65 5% How will this be ensured and monitored (please explain): N/A N/A How many permanent new employment opportunities will be created during the operational phase of N /A N/A /A BC N/A How many permanent new employment opportunities will be created during the operational phase of the project?
+YES ОИ How many new employment opportunities will be created during the development phase?
+5 What is the expected value of the employment opportunities during the development phase?
+R 120 00 00.00 What percentage of this will accrue to previously disadvantaged individuals?
+65 5% How will this be easy red and monitored (places explain): How will this be ensured and monitored (please explain): N/A How many permanent new employment opportunities will be created during the operational phase of the project?
+N. /A N/A How many permanent new employment opportunities will be created during the operational phase of /A N/A How many permanent new employment opportunities will be created during the operational phase of the project?
 TE N/A How many permanent new employment opportunities will be created during the operational phase of the project?
 What is the expected current value of the employment opportunities during the first 10 years?
-TE BC N/A How many permanent new employment opportunities will be created during the operational phase of the project?
+TE BC .
+N/A How many permanent new employment opportunities will be created during the operational phase of the project?
 What is the expected current value of the employment opportunities during the first 10 years?
 What percentage of this will accrue to previously disadvantaged individuals?
-TE BC N/A How many permanent new employment opportunities will be created during the operational phase of the project?
+TE BC .
+N/A How many permanent new employment opportunities will be created during the operational phase of the project?
 What is the expected current value of the employment opportunities during the first 10 years?
 What percentage of this will accrue to previously disadvantaged individuals?
-How will this be ensured and monitored (please explain): TE BC
+How will this be ensured and monitored (please explain): TE BC .